 Purchasing an item to support a social cause is relatively easy.
 But we were kind of anxious about how many players would vote for their choice of charity.
 Would players find it meaningful?
 Would the tie-in to the in-game honor level resonate?

 Looking at multiple benchmarks, we set our goal for a 3% engagement rate as players had to click through a few tabs to be able to vote.
 Our final engagement rate turned out to be 22% of players (more than four million people in participating regions) who cast their vote.
 When we surveyed players on their enjoyment of voting, the tie-in to their honor level, and the options of charities, more than 80% of players were satisfied with the campaign.
 Additionally, we saw large engagement rates from cultures and countries where the conventional wisdom is that “people don’t really give back to others,” showing that gamers all over the world are caring and want to be engaged.

 We also used these findings as encouragement to expand this year’s Dark Star Cho’Gath campaign with the help of GlobalGiving.
-The campaign raised more than $6 million for 23 charities in 21 countries.
+The campaign raised more than $1.7 million for 32 GlobalGiving nonprofits in 20 countries.

 Providing agency of social outcomes is a fantastic way to help create a sense of identity in people.
 Additionally, giving users a sense of ownership in outcomes helps to create community stories and tremendous pride about what they were able to accomplish together.
 We are excited to continue exploring what we can do to help mobilize our players (and ourselves) to keep making social impact and changing the narrative about what it means to be a gamer by using games for change.

 Find exactly what you're looking for in our Learn Library by searching for specific words or phrases related to the content you need.